yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-03-Quickstart-Install.md

 <img src="media/03/69ee33c5461d7935713aa975a2af94ba0b5e398e.png" style="width:4.90069in;height:2.43333in" />

-(As previously discussed, you will need to provide your own database client for Windows / MSSQL.
+(***_As previously discussed, you will need to provide your own database client for Windows / MSSQL_***.
 For example you may wish to install and/or connect SQL Server Management Studio <https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms>)

 ***If you reach this point, then CONGRATULATIONS – your installation is successful!***